NiceNicoN/IoT_Controller/S_Reflection_Oct_04.md

 * I also want a better understanding of how we should chose our topics.
 * Maybe next year it would be a good idea to also develop a log/chart of troubleshooting protocols.

-## What you could have done to make the learning easier:
+## What I could have done to make the learning easier:

 * Haveving my RPI with me to code along with everyone else would have deffinetly helped me develop a better memory of the most commonly used functions and develop my motor skills.
 * I should do more proactive reasearch and studying.
 Reviewing more background material on MQTT communication on my own would definetlly do me favors.